-See Figure 1 and Table 15 below for efficacy results from the TOWER Study.
+See Figure 1 and Table 14 below for efficacy results from the TOWER Study.

 Figure 1.
 Kaplan-Meier Curve of Overall Survival in TOWER Study

-Table 15.
-Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-Negative Relapsed or Refractory B-cell Precursor ALL (TOWER Study)
+Table 14.
+Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-negative Relapsed or Refractory B-cell Precursor ALL (TOWER Study)